SWATHI1491/Purchase-Order-Validation-/README.md

 Objective: Automate and enhance the validation system for purchase orders (POs).

 Key tasks:
-1.Identify common errors in POs.
+Identify common errors in POs.
-2.Define new evaluation rules or refine existing ones.
+Define new evaluation rules or refine existing ones.
-3.Implement these rules using Python.
+Implement these rules using Python.
-4.Test the system to ensure it catches errors effectively.
+Test the system to ensure it catches errors effectively.

 2. Identify Common Errors and Define Validation Rules